ros-industrial-consortium/ipa_seminar/ipa_seminar_perception/README.md

 ```
 rosrun rviz rviz -d plain.rviz
 ```
+The instruction "-d plain.rviz" creates a configuration file named plain.rviz (which could be named anything.rviz) which will hold the Rviz settings that you change as you go through this tutorial.
+The next time you run rviz with -d plain.rviz, you will see the same displays that you had the last time you closed rviz.

 ![rviz1](./doc/rviz1.png "Plain RVIZ")

 Click on "Add" (lower left in Displays panel) and select "PointCloud2":